Harry C. Giese

-Harry Christian Giese AM, MBE (9 December 1913 – 4 February 2000) administered Australian federal government policy for the people of the Northern Territory for Prime Ministers including Robert Menzies and Harold Holt and Ministers including Paul Hasluck.
+Harry Christian Giese (9 December 1913 – 4 February 2000) was an Australian public servant and community leader.
+He was the longest-serving member of the Northern Territory Legislative Council, from 1954 to 1973, administering Australian federal government policy for the people of the Northern Territory after being appointed Director of Welfare for the Northern Territory Administration by Paul Hasluck, then Minister for Territories, under Prime Minister Robert Menzies.
+In 1978, after the NT gained self-government, Giese became the first Northern Territory Ombudsman.

 Early life and education

 Harry Christian Giese (Harry C. Giese, H.C.
-Giese) was born in Greenbushes, Western Australia, a third-generation descendant of a German family who migrated to Australia in the 1870s.
-The family had originally migrated to Clare, South Australia then Victoria, and then to Western Australia.
+Giese) was born on 9 December 1913 in Greenbushes, Western Australia, a third-generation descendant of a German family who migrated to Australia in the 1870s.
+The family had originally migrated to Clare, South Australia, then Victoria, and then to Western Australia.

 Giese attended Bunbury High School, during which time his father was killed by a falling tree when Harry was 14.
-His mother sold the family assets, and it was thanks to a generous bursary scheme and help from his uncles that Giese was able to attend the University of Western Australia (UWA).
+His mother sold the family assets, and it was thanks to a generous bursary scheme and help from his uncles that Giese was able to attend the University of Western Australia (UWA) in 1932.

 He played Australian Rules football for UWA in 1933.
-Later switching to Rugby Union, he became a skilled full back (rugby union) player and went to Ceylon with a combined Australian team.
+Later switching to rugby union, he became a skilled full-back player and went to Ceylon with a combined Australian team.
 In 1937 he played for a WA team against the South Africa national rugby union team, and in 1946 for a New South Wales country team against the All-Blacks.